kawaicheung/book-on-naming-things/manuscript/0_C_WhatDoYouDoHere.md

-# We don't need more managers
+# Even better than the real thing

 If you're a fan of the cult classic _Office Space_, you'll certainly remember the line in the film when the contemptuous consultant asks the agitated employee a simple--yet piercing--question.